-CYP Professionals create safe environments by selecting, arranging, and using physical elements, such as age-appropriate furniture, supplies, and equipment.
+CYP Professionals create safe environments through the selection, arrangement, and use of physical elements, such as age-appropriate furniture, supplies, and equipment.
 They complete daily safety checklists for all areas, including outdoor play spaces and playgrounds.
 CYP Professionals are trained to make safety a priority every day.